TinyMUSH/TinyMUSH/docs/Code/MODULES_DEVELOPMENT.md

 ### Module Reload

-To reload a module after code changes:

-1. Rename old `.so` file in `game/modules/`
-2. Rebuild the module
+Modules load at server start.
+After changes:

+1. Rebuild (`cmake --build build --target install-upgrade`)
-3. Restart the server
+2. Restart the server to pick up the new `.so`

 ## Limitations and Constraints